wl4g/kafka_offset_tool/README.md

-KafkaOffsetTool a lightweight Tool for Kafka Migration Operation and Maintenance
+KafkaOffsetTool is a lightweight tool for Kafka offset operation and maintenance

 ## Quick start